stsun/stsun.github.io/_pages/publications.md

 {% include base_path %}

 {% if "a" == "a" %}
   You can also find my papers on my [Google Scholar](https://scholar.google.com/citations?user=IJMEC2EAAAAJ&hl=en) profile.
 Please contact me if you are interested in a paper under review.
-Names with a star represents students advised by me.
+Names with a "#" represent students advised by me.
 {% endif %}

 {% assign files = "https://stsun.github.io/files" %}

 ## In Progress

-Zhang, R.<sup>*</sup>, **S. Sun**, Z. Chen, H. Yang, and L. Wu.
+Zhang, R.<sup>#</sup>, **S. Sun**, Z. Chen, H. Yang, and L. Wu.
 On the decadal and multi-decadal variability of the Agulhas Current. *submitted.*

-Zhang, R.<sup>*</sup>, **S. Sun**, Z. Chen, H. Yang, and L. Wu.
+Zhang, R.<sup>#</sup>, **S. Sun**, Z. Chen, H. Yang, and L. Wu.
 Rapid weakening of the Agulhas Current in a warming climate. *submitted.*

 Wang, S., Z. Jing, L. Wu, **S. Sun**, Q. Peng, H. Wang, Y. Zhang, and J. Shi.
 Southern Hemisphere eastern boundary upwelling systems emerging as future hotspots of marine heatwaves under greenhouse warming. *submitted.*